Jayanti2510/Spotify-Dataset-Analysis/README.md

 # Spotify-Dataset-Analysis

 # About the Project
-The Spotify Dataset Analysis using Python analyze, visualize and draw insights with Python libraries and functions on the Spotify datasets.
+The Spotify Dataset Analysis using Python analyzed, visualized and drawn insights with Python libraries and functions on the Spotify datasets.

 # Tools Used
 - NumPy